wp-plugins/wp-local-toolbox/readme.md

 	* STAGING / TESTING: orange
 	* LOCAL / DEV: green

 * **WPLT_ADMINBAR**: Show or hide the admin bar on the frontend. `FALSE` will force it to be hidden, `TRUE` will force it to display, `ALWAYS` will display the admin bar even when logged out.
-These settings will override the 'Show toolbar' setting in the Users > Your Profile and `add_filter('show_admin_bar', '__return_false');` in functions.php, but doesn't attempt to overcome any CSS based hiding of the admin bar.
+These settings will override the 'Show toolbar' setting in the 'Users > Your Profile' options panel and `add_filter('show_admin_bar', '__return_false');` in functions.php, but doesn't attempt to overcome any CSS based hiding of the admin bar.

 * **WPLT_DISABLED_PLUGINS**: An array of plugins to disable.
 This does not store any data in the database, so plugins that are manually deactivated or activated will stay so when undefined in this constant.